📏 Drip Edge Length Estimator – Roofing Drip Edge Calculator

 Calculate drip edge length for eaves and rake edges to ensure proper roof water runoff protection

-Enter the full horizontal span of your roof (eave side).
-Enter the gable side (roof slope side).
+Enter the full horizontal eave span of the roof.
+Enter the gable side (slope edge) length.
 Both sides need drip edge.
 Most drip edge pieces come in 10-foot lengths.
-Confirm with your supplier.
-Add extra for cuts, overlaps, and mistakes.
-Recommended: 5–15%.
-Enter price per drip edge piece to estimate total project cost.
+Add 5–15% for cuts, overlaps, and mistakes.
+Enter cost per 10-ft piece to estimate total expense.

 Result will appear here